 In Phase IV trials, post marketing studies delineate additional information including the drug’s risks, benefits and optimal use.

 What future treatments are in development?

-Researchers are working hard to find new and better treatments for people with MS. There are currently three oral drugs for relapsing-remitting MS available; Fingolimod (in US, EU and other countries), Cladribine (Russia and Australia) and Teriflunomide (US and Australia), with several more oral therapies undergoing phase II and III clinical trials and expected to come on the market during 2013.
+Researchers are working hard to find new and better treatments for people with MS. There are currently three oral drugs for relapsing-remitting MS available.
+These are Fingolimod, Teriflunomide and Dimethyl Fumarate.
+Several more oral therapies are undergoing phase II and III clinical trials.

-The International Progressive MS Alliance, formed in 2012, is looking specifically at researching and developing more treatment options for people with the progressive forms of MS.
+The Progressive MS Alliance, formed in 2013, is looking specifically at researching and developing more treatment options for people with the progressive forms of MS.